Cyst Removal in Manhattan: Epidermoid, Sebaceous & Pilar Cysts

 Anesthesia During Cyst Removal: What to Expect

-Once the area is numb, Dr. Jaliman, a board-certified dermatologist in NYC, makes a precise incision slightly larger than the cyst to ensure complete removal.
-The goal is to excise not only the cyst but also any surrounding tissue that could contribute to recurrence.
+Once the area is numb, Dr. Jaliman makes a precise incision to remove not only the cyst but also the surrounding tissue that could contribute to recurrence.
+Careful dissection separates the cyst from adjacent tissue, a step that requires particular precision for deep cysts or those located near nerves or blood vessels.

 Understanding the Costs of Cyst Removal in NYC